palomachain/paloma.py/docs/tutorial.rst

 Getting Blockchain Info
 -----------------------

-It's time to start using Terra SDK!
-Once properly configured, the ``LCDClient`` instance will allow you to interact with the Terra blockchain.
+It's time to start using Paloma SDK!
+Once properly configured, the ``LCDClient`` instance will allow you to interact with the Paloma blockchain.
 Try getting the latest block height:

 .. code-block:: python

     >>> paloma.tendermint.block_info()['block']['header']['height']
     '1687543'

-Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.
+Paloma SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.